ErrorCraftLP/Crying-Obsidian/README.md

-# Crying Obsidian Mod
+# Crying Obsidian
-Crying Obsidian was a texture in Minecraft for a project to implement a spawn-point changing block.
-It was abandoned after the introduction of beds.
-This mod implements this block.
+Crying Obsidian was intended to be a block that can change your spawn point, but it was never added to the game.
+This mod implements this block and adds an item version of it.

 ## Download
 The mod can be downloaded [here](https://github.com/ErrorCraftLP/Crying-Obsidian-Mod/releases).